-When we use a computer or a laptop on daily basis, we would definitely want to personalise it in our own way.
-Right from Wallpaper to Colours to Themes.
-Windows has been built keeping end consumers in mind, and thankfully Windows 10 includes some really cool way to persoanilze look and feel of your account.
+When we use a computer or a laptop daily, we would definitely want to personalize it in our own way—right from Wallpaper to Colours to Themes.
+Windows has been built keeping end consumers in mind, and thankfully Windows 10 includes some really cool ways to personalize the look and feel of your account on Windows 10 PC.

-- Drag and Drop an app on Desktop to create a shortcut.
-Useful if you don’t want to open Start menu all the time.
+- Drag and Drop an app on the Desktop to create a shortcut.
+Useful if you don’t want to open the Start menu all the time.

 - Hide Most used and recently added apps.